 That meant there were only twelve foods that were possible.
 Even worse than that – those twelve foods did not all work every day.

-Finally I went to a clinic for six weeks doing a major detox and slowly introducing foods back in.
+Finally, I went to a clinic for six weeks doing a major detox and slowly introducing foods back in.
 I left the clinic able to eat 12 foods every day without any problem ever!!!
 That was a breakthrough.

 What were these foods?
 All were alkaline forming foods except for one and many were watery.
 I would eat lots of watermelon all year long.
-Watermelon, celery, romaine lettuce, zucchini, blueberries, fresh orange juice, fish, small bit of avocado, a little well-cooked potato, and when these were part of the vegetable juice ingredients: carrots, bean sprouts and apples.
+Watermelon, celery, romaine lettuce, zucchini, blueberries, fresh orange juice, fish, a small bit of avocado, a little well-cooked potato, and when these were part of the vegetable juice ingredients: carrots, bean sprouts and apples.
 Later I was able to add fish and more vegetables.

-Finally after years of extreme indigestion, I did get my digestive health back thanks to specific testing telling me about my food sensitivities and products to nourish me back to health.
+Finally, after years of extreme indigestion, I did get my digestive health back thanks to specific testing telling me about my food sensitivities and products to nourish me back to health.
 Good news is that it worked!
 I am happy to say that I can eat almost everything now except chemical additives in food and that I believe is my body’s intelligence.

 Here is the recipe for my favourite vegetable juice: Perfect Vegetable Juice